 Not widely known is the fact that FHA provided support for the refinance segment of the housing market during the crisis.
 Beginning in 2007, FHA stepped in to enable growing numbers of homeowners facing large interest rate resets from expiring teaser rates on conventional ARMs to avoid large payment shocks.
 These conventional-to-FHA "product refinances" helped hundreds of thousands of borrowers who met FHA's standard underwriting criteria to convert conventional mortgages facing (or which already had received) monthly payment increases into far more sustainable FHA loans.
-Cagan (2007), who examined more than 8 million conventional ARMs originated between 2004 and 2006, found that given interest rate levels prevailing as of the time of his analysis, 39 percent would face a payment increase of between 25 and 50 percent on initial reset, 10 percent would face a payment increase of 51 to 99 percent, and 15 percent would face a payment increase of 100 percent or more (Cagan, 2007).
-If the borrower had sufficient equity and credit quality to qualify for an FHA loan, he/she could have refinanced into a fixed-rate FHA loan at a much lower payment than the fully indexed ARM rate.
+Cagan (2007), who examined more than 8 million conventional ARMs originated between 2004 and 2006, found that given interest rate levels prevailing as of the time of his analysis, 39 percent would face a payment increase of between 25 and 50 percent upon initial reset, 10 percent would face a payment increase of 51 to 99 percent, and 15 percent would face a payment increase of 100 percent or more.
+79 If the borrower had sufficient equity and credit quality to qualify for an FHA loan, he/she could have refinanced into a fixed rate FHA loan at a much lower payment than the fully indexed ARM rate.
 This advantage was somewhat negated after 2007 as policies by the Federal Reserve and other factors brought mortgage rates down to historic lows, reducing the potential for large payment shocks for conventional ARMs.
 Nevertheless, during 2007-2009 in particular, conventional-to-FHA refinance volumes rose rapidly.
-Because these loans were fully underwritten to FHA standards, their early performance has not been materially different than FHA's other fully underwritten loans in the same years (see exhibits IV-5 and IV-6 later in this section).
+Because these loans were fully underwritten to FHA standards, their early performance has not been materially different than FHA's other fully underwritten loans in the same years (see Exhibits IV-5 and IV-6).

-The FHA's countercyclical support enabled borrowers with unsustainable conventional mortgages to refinance into fixed-rate FHA mortgages.
+The FHA's countercyclical support allowed borrowers with unsustainable conventional mortgages to refinance into fixed-rate FHA mortgages.

 In addition to providing help to homeowners with unsustainable conventional loans, FHA also enabled borrowers with existing FHA loans to refinance through its streamlined FHA-to-FHA refinance programs.
 Streamline refinancing, which was an option for FHA borrowers that existed before the crisis, became increasingly important during the crisis as a way for FHA borrowers who might not otherwise qualify to take advantage of lower interest rates to reduce monthly payment burdens.
 The idea underlying a streamline refinance is that FHA, which already held the default risk on the loan, would not be taking on new risk if it insured a rate or term refinance of the loan (with no cash out other than to cover closing costs), even if the loan were underwater, or if the borrower's credit history had deteriorated.
-A rate or term refinance involves either a reduction in the mortgage rate (to reduce monthly payment) or a change of the loan term (for example, from 30-year to 15-year-provided the new monthly payment does not exceed previous monthly payment) without the borrower taking any cash away from the
+A rate or term refinance involves either a reduction in the mortgage rate (to reduce monthly payment) or a change of the loan term (for example, from 30-year to 15-year -- provided the new monthly payment does not exceed prior monthly payment) without the borrower taking any cash away from the transaction.
+As such, the original loan would not be required to be re-underwritten to approve the new streamline refinance loan.80